Historical Kitchens: The 1950s

 During this period, electricity consumption skyrocketed, largely as a result of technological advances.

 Gas and coal, popular ways of heating the home in the pre-war period, were abandoned.
 Fridges, microwaves, stoves, and dishwashers used to be strewn about in a kitchen when they were in a home owner’s possession at all.

-New homes were designed with a space for each of these appliances, to create a cohesive kitchen; this trend prevails today.
+New homes were designed with a space for each of these appliances, to create a cohesive kitchen.
+This trend prevails today.

 The kitchens of the 50s were all about the two Ls: linoleum and laminate.
 Quite inexpensive to acquire, resulting in a quickly built suburban homes soldiers.

-These materials were appreciated because they could be made with a variety of colors and patterns.
+They were appreciated because they could be made with a variety of colors and patterns.
 The kitchens of the 50s were incredibly bright and colorful.

-The materials are also quite easy to clean, making the life for the stereotypical 1950s housewife a little bit easier and floors gave these kitchens a touch of exuberance, a reflection of the era’s positivity.
+Also quite easy to clean, making the life for the stereotypical 1950s housewife a little bit easier and floors gave these kitchens a touch of exuberance, a reflection of the era’s positivity.

 Think of all the steel you would need to conduct a successful war and this gives you an idea of the abundance of steel there was in the post-war era, as the industry doesn’t simply die down.